trueadm/t7/readme.md

 ```

-The above will return a React compliant virtual DOM object that can be used in React render() functions
+If React is detected in the scope, the above will return a React compliant virtual DOM object that can be used in React render() functions.
+You can manually select the output of t7 by using ` t7.setOutput(...)`

 ## dbmonster